williamshen-nz/recschedule-website/README.md

 */30 * * * * cd /home/willshen/recschedule-website && ./run.sh >> run.log 2>&1
 ```

-### TODO
+### TODOs
-- Unit tests
+Contributions are very welcome!

-- Test on more recschedules
+- [ ] Fix font-boosting issue on Android Chrome
-- Manually verify against some schedules
+- [ ] Change Tooltip color on dark mode to be more visible